Banner

 But that anonymous old email, and others I subsequently found, further confirmed my suspicions.
 They were the missing link that provided a motive for an unwarranted attack on Councillor Fothergill.
 I had already described the charge against Maxine as “manufactured”, now I was practically certain it was.
 Trumped up by someone well versed in the art of revenge.
 Who could that possibly be?

-I am embarrassed to say I was initially duped by a thoroughly dishonest Council.
+I am embarrassed to say I may have been initially duped by a thoroughly dishonest Council.
 I should have smelled a rat when I was told that Cabinet Member Philip Read was the source of some useful, as I believed it was at the time, information.

 There is more to this case than may be safely said at the moment but what can be said without fear of contradiction is that the leadership of Bexley Council is more dishonest than you would ever believe.